Try "cat diabetes" or "dog being sick"

 Stay home with your cat

 Humans expect fireworks at this time of year, so they’re not that big of a shock.
-To cats, however, they’re just sudden, unexpected and very unpleasant!
+On the other hand cats find them sudden, unexpected, and very unpleasant!

 Your presence at home will help your cat feel a lot safer during this loud season.
 Think about missing the festivities and staying home with your cat instead.
-Or if there are several people in your household, why not nominate 1-2 of you to stay behind and keep your cat company?
+Or if there are several people in your household, it might be best for one or two to stay in and keep your cat company.

 Secure your house at night time